CSyllabus/webapp/README.md

 Before pushing to your branch I recommend running ```ng lint``` and ```ng test```.
 If you coded listening to linter errors and warnings ```ng lint``` should say all is fine, if you didnt it will tell you what to correct.

-Running ```ng test``` will check for unit tests, now these are great and building components and services with angular cli autoamticaly creates some unit tests which give fair code coverage.
+Running ```ng test``` will check for unit tests, now these are great and building components and services with angular cli automatically creates some unit tests which give fair code coverage.

 ### Further on when developing:
 1. Follow [backend/README.md](backend/README.md)